Evergreen Freedom Foundation

-The Evergreen Freedom Foundation hosts writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
+The Evergreen Freedom Foundation has hosted writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
 The Franklin Center funds reporters in over 40 states.
 Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.
 On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."

 Franklin Center Funding

 Franklin Center Director of Communications Michael Moroney told the Center for Public Integrity (CPI) in 2013 that the source of the Franklin Center's funding "is 100 percent anonymous."
 But 95 percent of its 2011 funding came from DonorsTrust, a spin-off of the Philanthropy Roundtable that functions as a large "donor-advised fund," cloaking the identity of donors to right-wing causes across the country (CPI did a review of Franklin's Internal Revenue Service records).
 Mother Jones called DonorsTrust "the dark-money ATM of the conservative movement" in a February 2013 article.
 Franklin received DonorTrust's second-largest donation in 2011.